← All claims

 2023 · Nutrients

-meta-analysis supports moderate Network MA of non-nutritive-sweetened beverages: no meaningful postprandial glycemic rise.
+meta-analysis tested-null low Network MA of non-nutritive-sweetened beverages: no meaningful postprandial glycemic rise.

 Mazi & Stanhope